The Science Behind it

 Myths and stories in cultures around the world speculate the origins of the Northern Lights.
 Many different people believed that the Northern Lights were the spirits of the dead dancing in the heavens.
 Native cultures tell tales of people who whistled at the lights and were taken away by them.
 In older Norse cultures, the lights were thought to be the trails of various gods and goddesses traveling in the sky.
 Early Roman mythology identified the Aurora as the glow from strange other-worldly caves in the sky.

-Check out the Geophysical Institute's Aurora Forecast at
+Check out the Geophysical Institute's Aurora Forecast to find out the current aurora forecast

 You can learn more about the science of the Northern Lights at the NASA website